YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Warning: Poor response time from the I/O subsystem could cause this error, or if the process performing the disk-read was suspended.

 Action: If the disk-reading process is found to be in a process-suspended state, un-suspend it.
 If it is not suspended, examine the I/O subsystem performance characteristics for behavior problems.
-Report the full error message, along with the operator log messages during the specific timeframe, to your YottaDB support channel.
+Report the full error message, along with the operator log messages during the specific timeframe to your YottaDB support channel.

 ---------------
 BUFRDTIMEOUT